jotapesabbado/PythonGame/Apostilas/02-Comandos_Python.md

 >>>x is y

 ## Python Membership Operators
->São usados para testar se uma sequencia é apresentada em um objeto
+>São usados para ver se o que você procura é apresentado na sequencia de um objeto
 >>in 	Returns True if a sequence with the specified value is present in the object
 >>>x in y
 >>not in  Returns True if a sequence with the specified value is not present in the object